Grey market peptides are precision medicine's rough draft -- and we should be learning from its failures

 In legitimate precision medicine, peptides would be produced under clear quality standards, prescribed for evidence-based indications, and tracked with outcomes data.
 Dosage, route, stability, adverse events, and response would be measured.
 Patients would know why they are receiving a peptide, what evidence supports it, and what would make the therapy inappropriate.

 That is the opposite of the current grey market.
 And it is exactly why regulators need to move faster without lowering the bar.
+The February 2026 partial reversal of the Category 2 restrictions suggests regulators are beginning to understand this: prohibition without accessible alternatives does not reduce demand.
+It just degrades supply quality.
 The goal is not to ban innovation.
-The goal is to make sure the word “personalized” still means something clinically defensible.
+The goal is to make sure the word "personalized" still means something clinically defensible.

 How should peptide therapies be regulated?